Product Application and Petition Review Process

 - Guidance for Industry: Preparation of Food Contact Notifications: Administrative

-The Center for Devices and Radiological Health reviews premarket approval applications for new medical devices and 510(k) notifications for devices that may be substantially equivalent to already marketed devices.
+The Center for Devices and Radiological Health reviews applications for new medical devices and requests to conduct clinical research on patients in the United States.
 In addition, any medical device that emits radiation is subject to this reporting requirement for radiation-emitting products.

 - Premarket Notification (510k)